input-output-hk/catalyst-core/src/audit/README.md

 ## Online audit

-During the voting event, it is possible to keep track of each the tally and votes cast for each proposal.
+During the voting event, it is possible to keep track of the *tally* and *votes cast* for each proposal.

 ```bash